How Long Does it Take to Learn Animation?

 Career Aspirations

-Since animation is such a diverse and expansive field, it is helpful for students to know the projects they hope to work on to streamline their training.
+Since animation is such a diverse and expansive field, it's helpful for students to know what projects they hope to work on to streamline their training.
 Students wanting to work in 2D animation won’t need much time on 3D modeling.
-Students wishing to build animated models of engineering projects won’t need to spend time learning how to make life-like human anatomy animations.
+Students wishing to build animated models of engineering projects won’t need to learn human anatomy animations.
 For most students, learning everything there is to know isn’t a productive use of time.

 Level of Difficulty, Prerequisites, & Cost